jintorous/quantum-horizon/README.md

 A sincere request
-please remove the Script which was shown in correction.png.. i added the Joi .. but forget to remove the  validation in controller level in a hurry.
+please remove the Script which was shown in correction.png.. i added the Joi .. but forget to remove the  validation in controller level  and the spelling are missmatching which was done in a hurry.

 utils\users.utils.js